MSN in Nursing Education

 Admission to this program requires an unencumbered license to practice as a Registered Nurse (RN) in the United States.
 All students must maintain this licensure throughout the program of study.

 Prior to starting the nursing program all applicants must submit an unofficial or official copy of college transcript from their BSN degree for review.
-Applicants to the Master of Science in Nursing degree program who meet all general admission requirements, but who have a CGPA for the BSN degree between 2.75 to 2.99, may be granted provisional admission.
+Applicants to the Master of Science in Nursing degree program who meet all general admission requirements, but who have a CGPA for the BSN degree between 2.75 to 2.99 for the last 90 quarter (60 semester) hours of study, may be granted provisional admission.
 Students must successfully complete their first two MSN courses with a minimum of 3.0 GPA to be granted full admission to the nursing program or be administratively withdrawn.

 Where do I go from here?

 Choosing to continue your education with is a big decision and we're here to help.
 Choose one of the options below to get started.